Chicken Phall

 - The temperatures listed in this recipe are for standard ovens and not fan assisted or convection ovens.
 Typically, when cooking with a fan assisted oven one would reduce the temperature by 20C/50F, but given how ovens do vary slightly I'll leave it up to you to decide.
 After all, you know your oven much better than I do.

 - Any superhot chillies will work well in this curry.
 However, my superhot chilli of choice when making this is nearly always Dorset Naga (Naga Morich).
-I've made it using Trinidad 7-Pot, Trinidad Scorpion, Trinidad Moruga Scorpion, Bhut Jolokia and Carolina Reaper and it has always turned out well.
+I've also made it using Trinidad 7-Pot, Trinidad Scorpion, Trinidad Moruga Scorpion, Bhut Jolokia and Carolina Reaper and it has always turned out well.
 You can also make it using Habanero or Scotch Bonnet chillies if you wish.

 - The recipe calls for 3 teaspoons of chilli powder to be added.
 Whether you use regular chilli powder, extra hot chilli powder or a mixture of both is entirely up to you.
 Personally, I just use regular chilli powder.